-If your children have pets or kids of their own and you worried about their welfare, you should think carefully as to how to handle the situation.
+If your children have pets or kids of their own and you are worried about their welfare, you should think carefully about how to handle the situation.
 You do not want to keep offering to look after their kids so that they can get high.
 At the same time, you do not want them to neglect your grandkids.
-The best option may be to threaten getting social services involved so that they realize the gravity of what they’re doing.
+The best option may be to threaten to get social services involved so that they realize the gravity of what they’re doing.

 Help your kids to quit